Here you will find the Frequently Asked Questions and Answers on the My Dementia Companion tool and how it will help you on your dementia journey.

 Why do I have to Register with my email to use it?

 The dementia journey can be long, complex and busy.
-Often you can loose track of useful support information.
-Registering with your email allows you to save useful items and remember your progress, wo when you won't loose where you got up to when you exist and come back.
+Often you can lose track of useful support information.
+Registering with your email allows you to save useful items and remember your progress, so you won't lose where you got up to when you exist and come back.

 How long should I use My Dementia Companion each time?

 Each time you use My Dementia Companion, you can use it for as long (or as short) as you like.
 This is because:

 we understand your life is busy and you may need to exit and come back at different times, e.g. when you have to drop everything to care for your loved one